 OSU Days of Service is sponsored by Toyota and Aztec Embroidery & Screenprinting.

-About the OSU Alumni Association: Based in the CH2M HILL Alumni Center, the nonprofit association bridges a global community of over 210,000 Oregon State alumni, friends and students.
-Its engaged community of volunteers and supporters make possible events, scholarships, career development and specialized alumni services that make OSU a place of lifelong learning and belonging.
-The Oregon Stater magazine, Beaver Lodge digital community and OSUAA social media networks celebrate and connect Beaver Nation.
+About the OSU Alumni Association: The Alumni Association was founded in 1873 and has been in continuous service since that time.
+Based in the CH2M HILL Alumni Center, the association bridges a global community of over 215,000 Oregon State alumni, and its engaged community of volunteers and supporters make possible events, scholarships, career development and specialized alumni services that make OSU a place of lifelong learning and belonging.
+In 2017, the OSU Foundation and OSU Alumni Association were integrated, with a mission to partner with the university to engage our communities, inspire investment and steward resources to enhance the university’s excellence and impact.
+Read more at ForOregonState.org.

 Kate Sanders, 541-737-2351, [email protected]